 You can find my mini-lesson on Wyzant >> Resources >> Lessons >> Spanish >> Grammar Spanish Grammar: Direct and Indirect Objects My goal is to simplify concepts so they can easily be memorized and generalized.
 Que disfruta su leccion en espanol!

 This post is about television...the boob-tube....the object of the couch potato....the nemesis of many students.
 We all know that television (including netflix, hulu +, roku, and even DVDs) can be real time-wasters.
 When we need a brain-break, or just need to chill out, the TV can be so attractive!
 Yeah, I know what I'm talking about because I've been there too.
 Here's a quick tip for advancing your Spanish language learning: the next time you are in the mood for an old favorite movie, try switching the sound track to your foreign language, but leave the subtitles in English.
 As you listen to the dialogue, your brain 'receives' the meaning via subtitles.
 What you are listening to, then, is "comprehensible input" which is absolutely key to effective language learning.
-In addition, you hear and internalize the sounds of the language, which will benefit your pronunciation and your comprehension as well.
-If you have cable or satellite, you can turn... read more
+In addition, you hear and internalize the sounds of the language, which will benefit your pronunciation and your comprehension as well... read more

 Spanish is the second most spoken language in the United States and the fourth most commonly spoken language in the world!
 It is the official language of nearly twenty countries spoken by more than 500 million people.
 Spanish is the second language of international communication, and is increasingly used in economics, politics and cultural relations.
 The rapidly growing number of students studying Spanish throughout the world have reported these reasons and benefits: 1.
 Better job opportunities 2.
 Improved memory 3.
 Aging more slowly (it has been scientifically-proven that learning a new language can delay the age-related decline in mental function, particularly as experienced in patients suffering from Alzheimer’s!)
 4. Conquering that special person's heart (why not learn to speak with your loved one in their own language?)
 5. Sense of personal accomplishment 6.
 Career advancement 7.
 Making more money 8.
 Reaching new markets 9.
 Making new... read more

 It can be tasking and tedious trying to learn a foreign language.
 Students often ask the question, "Why do I need to learn a second language?"
 "What purpose does this serve in my life in a primarily English speaking world?"
 For those that are motivated to learn a second language, the answer to these questions seem obvious.
 For those that are not, this is harder to grasp.
 I believe that we need to stop focusing so much on what the PURPOSE of second language is, and what productive function it will have in our lives.
 Rather, if we focus on what excites us about that culture, and seek information about the language for the sake of learning, the purpose and function of second language skills will become more apparent.
 We live in a world with a wealth of information at our fingertips.
-Even if you don't have the privilege of going to a country where the target language is spoken, I encourage you to use the resources we have and gather information on your... read more
+Even if you don't have the privilege of going to a country where the target language is spoken, I encourage you... read more

 Many of my students dread conjugating verbs.
 They dread it even more when the verbs are irregular and have the same meaning!!
 The verbs ser and estar both mean "to be", so what is the difference between the two??
 Ser is used to describe things that are permanent or often unchangeable.
 For example, Yo soy de Estados Unidos.(I am from the United States).
 The form of ser used in the sentence is soy.
 You can not change where you are from.
 Ser is also used to describe characteristics, professions, religions and nationalities.
 Estar is used to describe things that are temporary.
 For example, Yo estoy en Florida para las vacaciones(I am in Florida for vacation).
 I am vacationing in Florida, but I am not from there.
 There is a little rhyme that is printed in the textbook, Realidades, which helps you remember when to use the verb, estar.
-The rhyme goes, For how you feel or where you are, always use the verb estar.
-Estar is used to describe emotions and locations... read more
+The rhyme goes, For how... read more